 For more information on Neolithic Flint Mines in England please find attached English Heritage's 108 page!!! guide.

 The British Road.
 6th Fairway

-The British Road is the name given by historians to the ancient trackway which was the precursor to the Roman road still known as the Watling Street.
-Famously, it crossed over another ancient highway, the Icknield Way.
-The original crossroads was not in the centre of what is now Dunstable.
+The ancient British Road is the name given by historians to the trackway which was the precursor to the Roman road still known as the Watling Street.
+Famously, it crossed over another ancient highway, the Icknield Way, here at Dunstable.
+But the original crossroads was not in the centre of what is now Dunstable.
 It was further to the west, near the foot of what is now Whipsnade Road, and connected with the track which we call the Green Lane.
 (Just by The Old Windsock PH)